-In the photograph below, there are 5 friends hugging.
-It was taken in 1973 by newspaper photographer Joseph Crachiola and it features 5 children that don’t see color.
+In the photograph below by newspaper photographer Joseph Crachiola, there are 5 friends hugging.
+It was taken in 1973 by Joseph Crachiola and it features 5 children that don’t see color.
 Two children are white and three children are black and the viral photo is a scene of pure bliss and friendship.

-These kids don’t see color and they don’t care.
+The kids in Joseph Crachiola’s iconic photo don’t see color and they don’t care.
 They are 5 friends who love each other and adults should learn to see the world through children’s eyes.

 H/t: Daily Mail